imagej/imagej.github.io/pages/BAR.md

 content='File|New|Script...'%}), and you should be greeted by a *"BAR lib successfully loaded"* message.
 Further details are provided on the
 {% include github org='tferr' repo='Scripts' path='/lib\#lib'
-label='GitHub' %} and on the documentation of the [bar.Utils](http://tferr.github.io/Scripts/apidocs/index.html?bar/Utils.html)
+label='GitHub lib page' %} and on the documentation of the [bar.Utils](http://tferr.github.io/Scripts/apidocs/index.html?bar/Utils.html) class.
-class.